means-to-meaning/FirstAlexaSkills/docs/installation.rst

         $ aws configure --profile lambdaUser

+   Paste the information from credentials.csv into your `command line`_:

+   * Access key ID
+   * Secret access key
+   * an aws region of your choice - example: eu-west-1
+   * format: json

-6. Create an `execution role for AWS Lambda`_ functions
+6. Create an `execution role for AWS Lambda`_ functions.

    Preferably use 'basic_lambda_execute' as name for the role, since the package uses it as default.
 Unless you expect your function to require special privileges, like access to S3, use the official policy 'AWSLambdaExecute'.

 7. Verify that the IAM user is setup correctly: